Commerzbank posts consolidate profit of £249.2m for 2nd quarter ‘19

 “At the beginning of July, we also optimised our capital structure and further strengthened our total capital by issuing our first AT 1 bond which was significantly oversubscribed.”

-The Frankfurt-based bank expects that it will continue its growth strategy for this year and expects higher revenues than in the previous year.
+The Frankfurt-based bank expects to continue its growth strategy for this year and expects higher revenues than in the previous year.
 Overall, the bank expects a slight year-on-year increase in consolidated net income for the 2019 financial year.